Rational for Nurture Provision

 At St Mary's we are proud to use the THRIVE Approach to support emotional and social development.
 This includes whole class activities, group sessions and also interventions for individuals.
 There is a recognised link between children’s sense of wellbeing and their success as learners.
 Nurture support is not limited to specific individuals or groups, as we embed nurturing principles and practice at a whole school level, providing appropriate support for all pupils attending our school.
 We will facilitate this through the use of THRIVE interventions and activities with classes throughout our school.
 We utilise strategies to overcome difficulties through the provision of a social and emotional curriculum in every year group.
 This aims to develop their social skills and understand their emotional needs.
 This enables many children to be successful in their academic learning.

-Some children need a further intervention to support them and our fully trained Thrive practitioner, Mrs Barnes, works with these children through individual or group sessions that are personalised to meet their needs
+Some children need a further intervention to support them and our fully trained Thrive practitioner, Mrs Barnes, works with these children through individual or group sessions that are personalised to meet their needs.
+Mrs Plant is currently introducing Thrive into the EYFS provision.

 Some of the difficulties these children may have include: